top of page

 A Certificate of Citizenship is documentation of citizenship status issued by the U.S. Citizenship and Immigration Services (USCIS) for those who acquired citizenship at or after birth.
 A person born abroad who is a U.S. citizen at birth is not required to file an Application for a Certificate of Citizenship and may file for a U.S. Passport with the Department of State through the U.S. Consulate at their residence.

-To obtain a Certificate of Citizenship, you must file Form N-600 Application for Certificate of Citizenship or an N-600K Application for Citizenship and Issuance of Certificate (for those residing abroad).
+To apply for citizenship and obtain a Certificate of Citizenship, you must file Form N-600 Application for Certificate of Citizenship or an N-600K Application for Citizenship and Issuance of Certificate (for those residing abroad).
 With the application, you must provide supporting documents, including your Birth Certificate and Birth Certificate or Record of Your U.S. Citizen Parent.

 If you would like to learn more about this topic, please contact our office.